 Emails from people pretending to be stranded in a foreign country.
 They typically need you to send them money so they can travel home.
 The Nigerian prince who needs an urgent donation of $1,500 is another variation on the theme.

 Scammers may play on human weakness and take advantage by referencing current news and affairs.
 Even amidst a global pandemic, scammers are seeing Covid-19 as an opportunity for profit.
-Beware of text messages ‘issuing fines’ to people leaving the house, fake websites offering tax relief, and shopping scams involving hand sanitizer and masks.
-These are just some of the scams out there right now, so don’t let your curiosity or anxiety get the better of you.
+Beware of text messages issuing “fines” to people leaving the house, fake websites offering tax relief, and shopping scams involving hand sanitizer and masks.
+These are just some of the scams out there right now, so stay alert at all times.

 Emails threatening to harm you if you don’t send them copious amounts of money within a time period.

-Emails referring to some kind of complaint that you know you haven’t made.
+Emails referring to a complaint that you know you haven’t made.
 Naturally, you’ll want to investigate said complaints by clicking on the link (which contains malicious code).

 Emails pretending to be from reputable companies or organizations.
 They may ask you to change your password or supply more information about yourself for an urgent reason.